The Private-to-Open Spectrum

-“It is a spectrum,” notes Tracy Brower, practice leader workplace consultant at Herman Miller, Inc. “At one end are completely enclosed, walled offices.
-Midway is systems furniture with standing-height panels and desk systems with seated-height panels.
+“’Enclosed to open’ is a spectrum,” notes Dr. Tracy Brower, director of Herman Miller Performance Environments.
+“At one end are completely enclosed, walled offices.
+Midway down the spectrum is systems furniture with standing-height panels and desk systems with seated-height panels.
 At the far end of the spectrum is a totally open area without any type of partitions to divide space.”

 Yet, “retreat” was another attribute that made most top 10 lists.
 This was described as spaces that offer individuals one or more places to escape distractions and focus on work tasks or personal matters.
 This description sounds very much like the “private” end of the spectrum.
 Clearly, organizations desire a mix of spaces that let people both collaborate and concentrate.
 The million dollar question is: What is the right mix?

 Context for the Discussion

 The offices of the 1920s into the 1960s reflected the mass production mentality popular with Henry Ford and, before him, Fredrick Winslow Taylor.
 Rows of desks in completely open rooms became the norm.
 Largely in reaction to these “bullpens,” Robert Propst invented Action Office, the world’s first systems furniture.
 Herman Miller, Inc., introduced this new way of working in 1968.

 In his design, Propst sought to keep the ease of communication inherent in the bullpen.
 More important, he sought to temper that openness with partitions of various heights that were designed to give people more privacy.
 Systems furniture caught on and is now a common fixture in most offices, particularly in North America.